mizoreto/mizoreto.github.io/_pages/about.md

 </div>

 # Misc
-I enjoy photography, hiking, billiards, chess, and being a cat lover😼.
+I enjoy photography, hiking, playing pool and chess, and spending time with my cat😼.
 I also like watching movies and reading in my free time.

 📸 My photography: [@mizoreto](https://www.instagram.com/mizoreto/)